Tackling Sampling Noise in Physical Systems for Machine Learning Applications: Fundamental Limits and Eigentasks: REC and eigentasks for classical systems: a basic optical PNN example

-\rev{ The single-shot measured features of this photonic learning scheme become the integrated photocurrent values over an integration time $T_{\rm int}$ (the input $u$ is not written explicitly for notational simplicity):
+The single-shot measured features of this photonic learning scheme become the integrated photocurrent values over an integration time $T_{\rm int}$ (the input $u$ is not written explicitly for notational simplicity):

 which are once again stochastic quantities, as they vary from one measurement to the next.
-This also allows us to easily right down the statistical properties of the integrated photocurrent using Eqs.~(\ref{appeq:meandN})-(\ref{appeq:vardN}):
+This also allows us to easily write down the statistical properties of the integrated photocurrent using Eqs.~(\ref{appeq:meandN})-(\ref{appeq:vardN}):

 The final expression then provides the variance of the integrated photocurrent for a given photodetector indexed by $k$:

 As an aside, we calculate the measured power signal-to-noise ratio of the integrated photocurrent, ${\rm SNR}_I$, which takes the form